-Equality is about ensuring everybody has an equal opportunity within the workplace so that everyone is treated fairly.
-By creating an equal environment, it prevents people from being discriminated against because of their characteristics.
+Equality is about ensuring that everybody has an equal opportunity, at home, work, and in society, and that each person is not treated differently or discriminated against because of their characteristics.

 Equality of opportunity means that everybody has an equal chance to take up opportunities, as well as being able to make full use of the opportunities on offer and to fulfil their potential.
 In simpler terms, whatever your age, race, gender, you should still have the opportunity to reach your potential within the world of work according to the equality of opportunity.